12 Best Dumbbell Oblique Exercises for a Stronger Core

 3. Engage your core muscles to maintain stability throughout the exercise.

-5. Pause briefly at the end of the twist to feel the contraction in your oblique muscles.
+5. Pause at the end of the twist to feel your oblique muscles contracting.

 6. Slowly return to the starting position, and then repeat the twist on the opposite side.